krunch3r76/gompress/README.md

 ```

 ## COMMENTS
-testnet nodes are not high caliber. to get extreme compression on extreme sizes consider being selective of high performance nodes on the mainnet. you may find such nodes via my gc__listoffers application [1]. you may also incorporate my gc__filterms by cloning it or linking from it from the project root directory [2].
+to get extreme compression on extreme sizes consider being selective of high performance nodes on the mainnet. you may find such nodes via my gc__listoffers application [1]. you may also incorporate my gc__filterms by cloning it or linking from it from the project root directory [2].

 expect gompress to evolve with golem and to become more performant accordingly e.g. with improved networking. gompress is continually being optimized within current parameters however. stay tuned.